Konchem Ishtam Konchem Kashtam

 Konchem Ishtam Konchem Kashtam (lit.
 'A little love, a little hardship') is a 2009 Indian Telugu-language romantic comedy film directed by debutant Kishore Kumar Pardasani.
-The film stars Siddharth, Tamannaah, Prakash Raj, Ramya Krishna, and Nassar in key roles.
+The film stars Siddharth and Tamannaah in the lead roles, while Prakash Raj, Ramya Krishna, Nassar, and Brahmanandam play supporting roles.
 The songs were composed by the trio Shankar–Ehsaan–Loy, while the background score was composed by Mani Sharma.
-It has been remade in Bengali as Romeo (2011).
+The film was remade in Bengali as Romeo (2011).

-The film was released on 5 February 2009.
-A commercial success at the box office, Kochem Ishtam Konchem Kashtam won three Nandi Awards and three CineMAA Awards, while Ramya Krishna won the Filmfare Award for Best Supporting Actress – Telugu.
+The film was released on 5 February 2009 and was a commercial success at the box office.
+It won three Nandi Awards and three CineMAA Awards, while Ramya Krishna won the Filmfare Award for Best Supporting Actress – Telugu.

 Plot

-Geeta grows up in a village, under the shade of her doting father Subramanyam who takes care of everything for her and she is equally attached to him.
+Geeta grows up in a village, under the shade of her doting father Subramanyam, who takes care of everything for her, and she is equally attached to him.
 She comes to Hyderabad for higher studies and stays at her uncle, Gachibowli Diwakar's house.
-There she meets with Siddharth "Siddhu" friend of her cousin.
-Eventually they grow close and fall in love.
+There she meets with Siddharth "Siddhu", a friend of her cousin.
+Eventually, they grow close and fall in love.

-Though Siddhu was a playful, carefree young chap, he has problems at his home as his parents are divorced.
-He reveals that to Geeta and tells her that he is coming to her village to meet his father.
-There he asks Geeta's hand in marriage but Subramanyam doesn't agree.
-He says that he couldn't marry his daughter to a person whose parents are divorced.
-He wants to give his daughter in a big family but at least he wants his parents to be together.
-Siddhu asks him whether he would agree to marriage if his parents reunite and Subramanyam agrees to that.
+Though Siddhu was a playful, carefree young man, he had problems at home because his parents had gotten divorced.
+He reveals this to Geeta and tells her that he is coming to her village to meet his father.
+There, he asks Geeta's hand in marriage, but Subramanyam does not agree.
+He wants to give his daughter to a big family, but at least he wants Siddhu's parents to be together.
+Siddhu asks him whether Subramanyam would agree to the marriage if his parents reunite, and Subramanyam agrees.

-From then on start the efforts and trials of both Siddhu and Geetha to get Prakash and Rajyalakshmi together.
-One night, when Prakash is driving Siddhu to his mother's home, they talk about when his parents separated.
-His father understands his feelings and what he's trying to say, and his father answers "that he couldn't have done anything, his mother just left him."
-To this Siddhu answers, "No, you should have gone after her.
-You should have never let her go."
-Even after this talk with Prakash, Geeta and Siddhu often fail, but eventually Siddhu reunites his parents and Geeta's father, Subramanyam, also unites the other lovers, Geeta and Siddhu.
+From then on, Siddhu and Geetha go through many efforts and trials to reunite Prakash and Rajyalakshmi.
+One night, when Prakash is driving Siddhu to his mother's home, they talk about his parents' separation.
+His father understands his feelings and says that the former could not have done anything, and Rajyalakshmi just left him.
+Siddhu responds that Prakash should have gone after her and never let her go.
+Even after this talk with Prakash, Geeta and Siddhu often fail, but eventually Siddhu reunites with his parents, and Subramanyam unites Geeta and Siddhu.